deeptirawat1510/openmrs-module-fhir2Extension/README.md

 ==========================

 This module's objective is to provide specific implementation extensions.
 To start with
 1. DiagnosticReport - using the obs model as basis of DiagnosticReport (compatible with the datastructures used by EMRAPI and Bahmni)
+2. FHIR Export - Exports Patient data in FHIR format

 Description